superlinked/superlinked/README.md

 )
 index = sl.Index([description_space, rating_maximizer_space], fields=[product.rating])

-# fill this with your API key - this will drive param extraction
+# Fill this with your API key - we use it to extract parameters from your natural language query
 openai_config = sl.OpenAIClientConfig(
     api_key=os.environ["OPEN_AI_API_KEY"], model="gpt-4o"
 )

 # Define your query using dynamic parameters for query text and weights.
-# we will have our LLM fill them based on our natural language query
+# We will have our LLM fill them based on our natural language query
 query = (
     sl.Query(
         index,